medfreeman/RogueSquadron3DInstaller/README.md

 ## Instructions

 - Download one of the two versions of the installer :
-  * RS3DInstaller-0.9_nglide_102.exe is a bit laggy, but has no crash at the end of missions
+  * [RS3DInstaller-0.9_nglide_102.exe](http://github.com/medfreeman/RogueSquadron3DInstaller/raw/master/RS3DInstaller-0.9_nglide_102.exe) feels a bit laggy, but has no crash at the end of missions
-  * RS3DInstaller-0.9_nglide_103.exe is smoother, but you need to relaunch the game after every mission
+  * [RS3DInstaller-0.9_nglide_103.exe](http://github.com/medfreeman/RogueSquadron3DInstaller/raw/master/RS3DInstaller-0.9_nglide_103.exe) is smoother, but you need to relaunch the game after every mission
 - Insert original cdrom
 - Run the new installer
 - Play the game !